AshkanArabim/news-briefer/README.md

 (**regardless of the source language**) on demand as a 5-6 minute audio briefing.

-Mix sources from French, Arabic, Korean, Russian, etc., it doesn't matter.
+Mix sources from French, Hindi, Italian, etc., it doesn't matter.
 Everything is translated to your language before audio is played.

+**Note:** Source languages are limited by the chosen LLM (Llama 3.2 by default) and target languages (in which you'll hear the audio) are languages supported by both the LLM and the TSS (XTTS v2 in this case).
+See below for details.

+You COULD go beyond the officially supported languages, but you may get a garbage output.

 **Try it yourself:** http://news.ashkan.zone